Support hotline:

 1. Video recording of the processes in operation

-2. Consultation with Orthexo to select appropriate solutions based on these videos & discussion of expectation vs. real benefits.
+2. Consultation by Orthexo for the purpose of selecting suitable solutions based on these videos, discussion of expectation vs. real benefits.

 3. Consulting by Orthexo for the purpose of implementation phase